tlackemann/nullfish.dev/src/index.md

 ## Work

-I currently work as a Senior Software Engineer for [Narmi](https://narmi.com).
+I currently work as an Engineering Lead for [Narmi](https://narmi.com).

 I was the previous founder to Astral TableTop and most recently the former co-founder to [dddice](https://dddice.com).